 As an event organiser, you will have to take responsibility for the safety and welfare of those attending your event(s), including providing public liability insurance cover as appropriate.
 You can find some guidance on whether you need insurance here, and some guidance on health and safety, insurance and more, check out parts two to seven in this helpful guide.

+We do!
 All upcoming events and recordings from a number of previous sessions can be found on the training page here.

 - Join the Great Big Green Community facebook group.